michimussato/OpenStudioLandscapes/README.md

 > [!TIP]
 >
-> You might have to install `git` first.
+> You might have to install `git` and `make` first.
 > On Ubuntu:
 > ```shell
-> sudo apt update && sudo apt install -y git
+> sudo apt update && sudo apt install -y git make
 > ```

 ```shell